cappecaps/JupBook/about_me.md

 # About me

-I am currently a PhD student in computational chemistry and astrobiology at Chalmers University of Technology, Sweden.
+%I am  a PhD student in computational chemistry and astrobiology at Chalmers University of Technology, Sweden.